nprezant/noahprezant.com/content/posts/bus.rst

 +++

 After much deliberation, we bought a school bus.
 Was it perfect?
 Oh no. But was it ours?
-Also no. Not yet.
+Also no.

+\...Not yet.